-Latest ‘Fortnite: Battle Royale’ Update Revamps Inventory And Audio, New 50 vs 50 Event Inbound
+Latest ‘Fortnite: Battle Royale’ Update Revamps Inventory And Audio, New 50 vs. 50 Event Inbound

 Sounds are vitally important in battle royale games like Fortnite and PlayerUnknown’s Battlegrounds.
 Being able to hear opponents nearby can literally be the deciding factor in your survival.
 To this end, Epic Games has reduced the footstep sound of teammates so they will be quieter than enemies.

 Another important change is the addition of different footstep sounds for characters running across wood, stone, metal, and grass have been added to help players better distinguish where an enemy might be located.
-It is also easier to hear footsteps through walls as well as hear an opponent gliding in after launching themselves from a Launch Pad.
+It is also easier to hear footsteps through walls, as well as hear an opponent gliding in after launching themselves from a Launch Pad.

 50v50 Incoming?